 Goodwill is tested annually for impairment during the fourth quarter or earlier upon occurrence of a triggering event.
 Accounting guidance related to goodwill impairment testing provides an option to first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If the Company performs a qualitative assessment, various events and circumstances are considered when evaluating whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount and whether the first step of the goodwill impairment test is necessary.
-If, after this qualitative testing would be necessary.
+If, after this qualitative assessment, the Company determines that it is not more likely than not that the fair value of a reporting unit is less than its carrying amount, then no further quantitative testing would be necessary.

 If determined necessary as a result of the qualitative assessment described above, or if we do not perform the qualitative assessment as allowed under authoritative guidance from the FASB, goodwill impairment is determined using a two-step process.
 The first step involves a comparison of the estimated fair value of the Company to its carrying amount, including goodwill.
 In performing the first step, the Company determines the fair value using a discounted cash flow ("DCF") analysis corroborated by a market-based approach.
 Determining fair value requires the exercise of significant judgment, including judgment about appropriate discount rates, perpetual growth rates, the amount and timing of expected future cash flows, as well as relevant comparable company earnings multiples for the market-based approach.
 The cash flows employed in the DCF analyses are based on the Company's most recent budget and, for years beyond the budget, the Company's estimates, which are based on assumed growth rates.
 The discount rates used in the DCF analyses are intended to reflect the risks inherent in the future cash flows of the Company.
-If the estimated fair value of the Company exceeds its carrying amount, goodwill of the reporting unit is not impaired and the second step of the goodwill impairment test compares the implied fair value of the goodwill with the goodwill carrying amount to measure the amount of impairment, if any.
+If the estimated fair value of the Company exceeds its carrying amount, goodwill of the reporting unit is not impaired and the second step of the impairment test is not necessary.
+If the carrying amount of the Company exceeds its estimated fair value, then the second step of the goodwill impairment test compares the implied fair value of the goodwill carrying amount to measure the amount of impairment, if any.
 The implied fair value of goodwill is determined in the same manner as the amount of goodwill recognized in a business combination.
-In other words, the estimated fair value of the Company is allocated to all of the assets and liabilities of the Company (including any unrecognized intangible assets) as if the Company had been acquired in a business combination and the fair value of the Company was the purchase price paid.
-If the carrying amount of the Company's goodwill exceeds the implied fair value of that yould of the company is allocated to all of the assets and liabilities of the Company (including any
+In other words, the estimated fair value of the Company was the purchase price paid.
+If the carrying amount of the Company's goodwill exceeds the implied fair value of that goodwill, an impairment charge is recognized in an amount equal to that excess.